yowainwright/developer-ci-benefits/README.md

 ### Conclusions

 Concluding this talk, listeners/developers will have tools to use to start their own CI processes.
 They will have a brief exploration into different CI patterns.
-They will be aware of benefits that developers receive after implmenting CI.
+They will be aware of benefits that developers receive after implementing CI.

 ----